La Push, Washington: Geography

-The name La Push is from French La Bouche, meaning "The Mouth" of the Quillayute River, adapted into Chinook Jargon.
-Two beaches are nearby: Rialto Beach to the north of the river mouth and La Push Beach to the south.
+Two beaches are near La Push, Rialto Beach to the north of the river mouth and La Push Beach to the south.

+The closest incorporated city to La Push is Forks, Washington.

 La Push has the westernmost ZIP Code in the contiguous United States, 98350.

 Climate

 La Push has a very wet oceanic climate.
 The climate is moderated and strongly influenced by the Pacific Ocean, which renders mild winters for a northerly latitude.
 Located to the west of the Olympic Mountains, La Push and the surrounding coastline absorb considerable rainfall dropped along the mountain front.
 The warmest month is August and the coolest month is December.